 “The first thing we check when couples enter our counseling room is their fruit.
 If their fruit reveals arguing, jealousy, outbursts of anger, and so on, we know they are not in fellowship with the Holy Spirit.
 Oneness in marriage is impossible in the flesh.

 So, here’s the question again, “how’s your fruit?”
-Is your spouse experiencing the benefit of the fruit of the Spirit that is coming forth from within you?
+Is your spouse experiencing the benefit of the fruit of the Spirit coming from within you?
 If not, something is very wrong.

 Contrasting Fruit Lists

-But when you read the fruits of the Spirit, you sense light and the presence of God, with the fruits being “love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control.”
+But when you read the fruits of the Spirit, you sense light and the presence of God.
+The fruits of the Spirit is, “Love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control.”
 What a difference!

 In the devotional, The Word for You Today (Nov.
 23, 2015), the author says:

-“When you knowingly do wrong, the Holy Spirit who lives within you will trigger your conscience and an alarm will go off inside of you.
+“When you knowingly do wrong, the Holy Spirit who lives within you will trigger your conscience.
+And then an alarm will go off inside of you.
 If you’re wise, you’ll repent of your sin and make things right.